InsideNebraska - Ochaun Mathis declares for NFL Draft

 Mathis was the Huskers' third-leading EDGE player this season in terms of snaps behind Garrett Nelson and Caleb Tannor.
 The 6-foot-5, 260-pound pass rusher finished second on the team with 3.5 sacks and added 5.0 tackles for loss and 50 total tackles with two pass breakups.

-Shortly after the season, Mathis said that he would sit down and contemplate his future and whether or not he would return for one more year as a Husker.
-This week, he chose to head to the next level.
+Shortly after the season, Mathis said that he would sit down and contemplate his future and whether or not he would return for one more year in college.
+That decision has been made.

+Mathis is projected as a seventh-round pick (No. 219 overall) in the consensus rating compiled from several sources via NFL Mock Draft Database.

+Mathis' draft stock has fluctuated throughout the season in those analyses and rankings.
+He has been listed as high as No. 66 in the draft prospect rankings and as low as No. 267.
+The most recent draft projection has him ranked No. 167 overall, which would put him as a late fourth-round pick.